mymmrac/telego-docs/content/docs/setup/configuration.md

     - Configuration of default logger, enable printing debug information and errors
     - Default: `false` for debug, `true` for errors
 - `WithDefaultDebugLogger`
-    - Default logger with enabled debug logs
+    - Default: logger with enabled debug logs
 - `WithExtendedDefaultLogger`
     - Same as `WithDefaultLogger`, but allows you to specify `strings.Replacer` that will replace any string in logs
     - Default: if used default logger will replace bot token into `BOT_TOKEN`